jackyzha0/quartz/content/notes/ass03-security-flaws-essay.md

 ## 2015 Brandom Anatomy of a Hack
 [link](https://blackboard.otago.ac.nz/bbcswebdav/pid-2956926-dt-content-rid-18904225_1/xid-18904225_1)

 The second article, written by Russell Brandom, is vey similar to the previous one.
 Brandom was also the victim of a hack.
 However, this time the goal was not just to "fuck shit up".
 The attackers had a specific goal in mind - his valuable cryptocurrency.
-The hackers were able to hijack his email and his phone, fool two-factor authentication, and then access his coinbase account/
+They stole 10 bitcoin worth roughly $3000 at the time.
+However, the other two cryptocurrency services that Brandom used - BTC-e and Bitstamp - had some very simple security measures that prevented the hacker from breaking int them.

 # What do they have in common?